On $L^p$ estimates for positivity-preserving Riesz transforms related to Schr\"odinger operators

-Our general definition on $L^p,$ $1\leqslant p <\infty$, will be based on semigroups related to $-\frac12\Delta+V$ given by the spectral theorem.
-Let $V\in L^2_{\rm loc}$ be a non-negative potential.
+Our general definition on $L^p$ will be based on semigroups related to $-\frac12\Delta+V$ that are given by the spectral theorem.
+Let $V\in L^1_{\rm loc}$ be an a.e. non-negative potential.
 This assumption is in force throughout the paper even if this is not stated explicitly.
 Whenever we write $V(x)$ we mean the value at $x$ of a particular representative of the equivalence class of $V$ in the space $L_{\rm loc}^1$.
 The same is true for any expression in which similar ambiguity may arise.
 We follow closely the approach in \cite[Section 3]{AuBA} (see also \cite{davies}) and define the Schr\"{o}dinger operator $L$ via quadratic forms.
 Consider the sesquilinear form